Homemade Strawberry Cake

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

-Soft and fluffy homemade strawberry cake made with fresh strawberries and topped with a creamy strawberry buttercream.
+This soft and fluffy homemade strawberry cake is made with fresh strawberries and topped with a creamy strawberry buttercream.
 With more than 150 five-star reviews since its publication in 2017, this cake is sure to be a favorite in your kitchen, too!
+If you really love this cake, check it out as cupcakes and a Bundt cake.

 This cake is so darn good.
 There is just no other way to describe it.